AdaCore/gnatstudio/docs/users_guide/environment.rst

 :file:`$HOME/.gpe/activity_log.tmplt`
   Template file used to generate activities' group commit-log and patch file's header.
-If not present the system wide template (see below) is used.
+If not present, the system wide template (see below) is used.
 The set of configurable tags are described into this template.

 :file:`prefix`
-  The prefix directory where GPS is installed, e.g :file:`/opt/gps`.
+  Prefix directory where GPS is installed, e.g :file:`/opt/gps`.

 :file:`prefix/bin`
-  The directory containing the GPS executables.
+  Directory containing the GPS executables.

 :file:`prefix/etc/gps`
-  The directory containing global configuration files for GPS.
+  Directory containing global configuration files for GPS.

 :file:`prefix/lib`
-  This directory contains the shared libraries used by GPS.
+  Directory containing the shared libraries used by GPS.

 :file:`prefix/share/doc/gps/html`
-  GPS will look for all the documentation files under this directory.
+  GPS looks for all the documentation files under this directory.

 :file:`prefix/share/examples/gps`
-  This directory contains source code examples.
+  Directory containing source code examples.

 :file:`prefix/share/examples/gps/language`
-  This directory contains sources showing how to provide a shared library to dynamically define a new language.
+  Directory containing sources showing how to provide a shared library to dynamically define a new language.
 See :ref:`Adding_support_for_new_languages`.

 :file:`prefix/share/examples/gps/tutorial`
-  This directory contains the sources used by the GPS tutorial.
+  Directory containing the sources used by the GPS tutorial.

   See `gps-tutorial.html <gps-tutorial.html>`_.

 :file:`prefix/share/gps/support`
-  Directoring containing mandatory plug-ins for GPS, which are systematically loaded at startup.
+  Directoring containing required plug-ins for GPS, which are automatically loaded at startup.

 :file:`prefix/share/gps/plug-ins`
-  Directory containing files with system-wide plug-ins (xml and python files) loaded automatically at start-up.
+  Directory containing files with system-wide plug-ins (xml and python files) that are loaded automatically at start-up.

 :file:`prefix/share/gps/library`
-  Directory containing files with system-wide plug-ins (xml and python files) that are not loaded automatically at startup, but can be selected in the Plug-ins editor.
+  Directory containing files with system-wide plug-ins (xml and python files) that are not loaded automatically at startup but can be selected in the Plug-ins editor.

 :file:`prefix/share/gps/gps-splash.png`